andreafabrizi/DNSProxy/README.md

 ## How does it work ?
 DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on both UDP & TCP.

-Threads listen for incoming connections; when a query comes in, DNSP parses DNS query contents and starts forwarding such queries to a DoH service provider (DoH HTTP server) which in turn deals with the real DNS resolution.
+Threads listen for incoming connections; when a query comes in, DNSP parses DNS query contents and starts forwarding such queries to a DoH service provider (DoH server) which in turn deals with the real DNS resolution.

-Exchange of messaging happens by means of standardized HTTP request & response, with the help of headers, either towards an external PHP script or a DoH public webservice.
+Exchange of messaging happens by means of standardized HTTP request & response, with the help of HTTP headers.

-DoH and DNSP leverage the fancyness of HTTP and TLS, hence are easy to debug and monitor.
+DoH and DNSP leverage the fancyness of HTTP and TLS, therefore are quite easy when it come to debug and monitor.

+If you can't access "secured" VPN tunnels to resolve names externally (i.e.
+TOR users, Chinese walls), DNSProxy is a rapid and efficient solution for you.

 ## Build

-DNSP will take care to create a well-formed UDP/TCP packet as reply to the client.
+DNSP will take care to create a well-formed UDP/TCP packet in reply to clients.

-The core PHP-script can be hosted anywhere, i.e. on Google Cloud Platform.

-Should you be willing to perform "response caching and sharing" you can rely on your favourite HTTP/HTTPS proxy server, as any of polipo, squid, nginx, Varnish, charles, SOCKS, TOR, *any HTTP proxy* will work properly with DNSP.
+Should you be willing to perform "response caching and sharing" you can rely on your favourite HTTPS proxy, any between polipo, squid, nginx, Varnish, charles, SOCKS, TOR, *any HTTP(S) proxy* will work properly with DNSP.

 DNSP can be configured to cross through (and receiving Via) additional HTTP proxy (i.e. TOR, enterprise-proxy, locked-down countries).